Lego Friends: Launch

 The Lego Friends toy line was launched in January 2012 in North America (December 2011 in France), with the release of 14 sets.
-The first wave included 23 sets and featured five friends named Andrea, Olivia, Stephanie, Mia, and Emma in suburban settings.
+The first wave afterwards contained 23 sets.
 In the initial release, the larger sets included the Heartlake Vet, City Park Cafe, and Butterfly Beauty Shop.
-Smaller sets included Stephanie's Cool Convertible, Andrea's Stage, Olivia's Invention Workshop and Emma's Splash Pool.
+Smaller sets in the initial wave included vehicle and hobby-themed kits, such as Stephanie's Cool Convertible and Olivia's Invention Workshop.